cbmi-group/DeepETPicker/README.md

 - Train Configs: path to the configuration file which has been saved in the `Training` step
 - Networks weights: path to the model which has be generated in the `Training` step
-- Patch size & Pad_size: tomogram is scanned with a specific stride S and a patch size of N in this stage, where S = N - 2Pad_size.
+- Patch size & Pad_size: tomogram is scanned with a specific stride S and a patch size of N in this stage, where S = N - 2*Pad_size.
 - GPU id: the GPUs used for inference, e.g. 0,1,2,3 denotes using GPUs of 0-4.
 You can run the following command to get the information of available GPUs: nvidia-smi.

+*Coord format conversion*

+The predicted coordinates with extension `*.coords` has four columns: `class_id, x, y, z`.
+To facilitate users to perform the subsequent subtomogram averaging, format conversion of coordinate file is provided.

+- Coords path: the path of coordinates data predicted by well-trained DeepETPicker.
+- Output format: three formats can be converted, including `*.box` for EMAN2, `*.star` for RELION, `*.coords` for RELION.

 ### **Particle visualization and mantual picking**